maemo-leste/maemo-user-guide/source/chapters/ui.rst

      |status-area|

-You are then presented with the following menu:
+You are then greeted with the following menu:

      |status-menu|